dentsads/magic-mirror-photobooth/README.md

 ## Syncing script to public S3 Bucket

-You can sync new version of the `install.sh` or `setup.sh` script  with the `s3-push-bootstrapping.sh` script
+You can sync a new version of the `install.sh` or `setup.sh` script  with the `s3-push-bootstrapping.sh` script

 ```bash
 # sync install.sh script to public S3 bucket